 Iowa Power of Attorney Forms

-The Iowa Power of Attorney Forms allow any individual to exercise their legal right to appoint another person or entity to act in their stead for circumstances covering everything from tax filing to end-of-life care.
-The creator of the power of attorney (POA) is a party legally referred to as the Principal of the agreement.
-Whereas, the person or entity the Principal designates to handle their affairs, and who agrees to abide to the conditions of the POA, is a party referred to as the Agent.
+Iowa Power of Attorney Forms allows any individual to exercise their right to appoint another person (the “agent”) to act in their place for handling monetary, health, property, and other personal matters.
+The creator of the power of attorney (POA) is a party legally referred to as the “principal,” and can be anyone that is a resident of Iowa and is at least eighteen (18) years of age.

 Limited (Special) Power of Attorney – This document arms a chosen attorney-in-fact (otherwise known as an “agent”) with the power and authority to handle a principal’s affairs only to the limited extent specified therein.